SpiderBoost and Momentum: Faster Stochastic Variance Reduction Algorithms: Prox-SpiderBoost under Polyak- ojasiewicz Condition

-Consequently, the oracle complexity of \Cref{alg:Proximal_SPIDER+_sc} for finding a point $x_\xi$ that satisfies $\mathbb{E} \|G_{\eta}(x_{\xi})\| \le \epsilon$ is in the order $\mathcal{O}((n+L^2\tau^2)\log \frac{1}{\epsilon})$. \end{theorem} \Cref{convex_thm} shows that Prox-SpiderBoost-gd in \Cref{alg:Proximal_SPIDER+_sc} converges linearly to a stationary point for solving composite optimization problems under the generalized gradient dominance condition.
-We compare the oracle complexity in \Cref{convex_thm} with those of other stochastic proximal algorithms in \Cref{comparison_nonsmooth}.
-We note that both the results of ProxSVRG and ProxSVRG+ requires the condition number to satisfy $L\tau > \sqrt{n}$, in which regime our Prox-SpiderBoost-gd outperform the SFO complexity of these existing algorithms.
-Furthermore, our result of Prox-SpiderBoost-gd does not require the aforementioned condition, and has the most relaxed dependency on $n$ and $L,\tau$, demonstrating the superior performance of Prox-SpiderBoost-gd for optimizing gradient dominant functions.
+Consequently, the oracle complexity of \Cref{alg:Proximal_SPIDER+_sc} for finding a point $x_\xi$ that satisfies $\mathbb{E} \|G_{\eta}(x_{\xi})\| \le \epsilon$ is in the order $\mathcal{O}((n+L^2\tau^2)\log \frac{1}{\epsilon})$. \end{theorem} \Cref{convex_thm} shows that Prox-SpiderBoost-PL in \Cref{alg:Proximal_SPIDER+_sc} converges linearly to a stationary point for solving composite optimization problems under the generalized Polyak-{\L}ojasiewicz condition.
+We compare the SFO complexity in \Cref{convex_thm} with those of previous proposed stochastic proximal algorithms in \Cref{comparison_nonsmooth_gd}.
+Our result outperforms the state-of-art result in the regime of $\tau < n^{2/3}$, which is desirable for solving large data problem (i.e., $n$ is large).
+Moreover, we note that both the results of ProxSVRG and ProxSVRG+ requires the condition number to satisfy $L\tau \geqslant \sqrt{n}$ , whereas our result of Prox-SpiderBoost-PL does not require the aforementioned condition, and has the most relaxed dependency on $n, L$ and $\tau$ demonstrating the superior performance of Prox-SpiderBoost-PL for optimizing functions under Polyak-{\L}ojasiewicz geometry.

-For the case with $h=0$ (i.e., the problem objective reduces to the smooth function $f$), our algorithm achieves a total SFO complexity of $(n+L^2\tau^2)\log(1/\epsilon)$ \citep{Lam2017b}, which is the same as that achieved by SARAH.
-However, we note that our algorithm allows to use a constant stepsize i.e., $\mathcal{O}(\frac{1}{L})$, while the stepsize used in SARAH is in the order $O(\frac{1}{L\sqrt{q}})$.

 \definecolor{LightCyan}{rgb}{0.88,1,1}